edgelord/sigai.ml/README.md

 - Split up into Vision/NLP/RL groups to discuss plans for the semester.
 - Some people decided to work on Stanford's Computer Vision (CS231n), Berkeley's Reinforcement Learning (CS 294).

+### Second Meeting -- 8/14
+- Split into groups for discussion about various projects, targeting Spring 2017 Open House
+- RL Group went over Berkeley's CS 294 on Sunday (8/17)
+- Dominic talked to the Computer Vision Group about his research

+## Third Meeting -- 8/14
+- Computer Vision began to learn Tensorflow, having a workshop on Thursday (8/21)
+- Reinforcement Learning Group is having a PyTorch Workshop/Lecture, replacing CS 294's Tensorflow Lecture
+- NLP has began to talk about what projects to potentiall work on (speech synthesis/chat bot)

 <!-- Honorary Chair: sudo -->